Zuescho/VenturePlan/README.md

 Please if you want to upload logs do it on discord!

-Contributors: TekGoNos, Zhavvorsa, PositiveKoodoo, Sehra, Ostjaevel, Ashmelev, Dphennessy, Simca, Legenjerry, Dastey, Gaboros and many other who posted logs
+Contributors: TekGoNos, Zhavvorsa, PositiveKoodoo, Sehra, Ostjaevel, Ashmelev, Dphennessy, Simca, Legenjerry, Dastey, Zealvurte, LostTemple1990, Gaboros and many other who posted logs

 # Installation